BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ### Decorators

+Depending on the type of [DecoratorNode](DecoratorNode.md), the goal of this node could be either:

-The goal of a [DecoratorNode](DecoratorNode.md) is either to transform the result it received from the child, to terminate the child, or repeat ticking of the child, depending on the type of Decorator.
+- to transform the result it received from the child
+- to halt the execution of the child,
+- to repeat ticking the child, depending on the type of Decorator.

-You can create your own Decorators.
+You can extend your grammar creating your own Decorators.

 ![Simple Decorator: Enter Room](images/DecoratorEnterRoom.png)